quixio/quix-docs/docs/tutorials/predictive-maintenance/overview.md

 9. [Lab: add phone alerts](./phone-alerts.md) - you add a phone alerts service to your pipeline, using the Pushover service, and the Quix ready-to-use Pushover connector.

-10. [Summary](summary.md).
-In this concluding part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about Quix.
+10. [Summary](summary.md) - in this concluding part you are presented with a summary of the work you have completed, and also some next steps for more advanced learning about Quix.

 ## 🏃‍♀️ Next step